yabellini/docs.carpentries.org/topic_folders/policies/enforcement-guidelines.md

 - Give them the opportunity to state their view of the incident.
 - Remind them of the consequences of their behaviour, or future consequences if the behaviour is repeated.
 - Explain the possible resolutions that may be enforced should the CoCc determine there is a breach.
-- A final meeting/email-communication will ensure that reportee understands the resolution and has an opportunity to clarify concerns.
+- Conduct a final meeting to ensure that the reportee understands the resolution and has an opportunity to clarify concerns.
+In some cases, this final communication could be carried over email at the discretion of the IRG.

 ##### Resolutions